Our New Role With Jesus Film Project

 Making a film is much like golf, it is very quiet and very serious.
 You don't go on set unless you know your job and you can do it well.
-I fell in love with the back-end of filmmaking.
+I (Julie) fell in love with the back-end of filmmaking.
 After, witnessing the response to short films in outreach, I began to truly understand all the power a little (and even strange at times) story can do.
-After going on a JesusFilm App mission trip to the University of West Indies in Trinidad and Tobago, the engineering students were so thrilled to have a way to reach out to their fellow students on the other side of campus, and vice versa.
-A short film bridges all kinds of obstacles and leaves the one watching unarmed and desiring to talk.
+After going on a JesusFilm App mission trip to the University of West Indies in Trinidad and Tobago, I witnessed how a short film bridges all kinds of obstacles and leaves the one watching unarmed and desiring to talk.

-Through my years as a graphic designer with Cru, I've found such joy and purpose providing tools and helping missionaries fulfill their vision for outreaches and other needs.
-In the past three years, our graphic's team within Cru has been renamed Creative One Media and re-formed to be more streamlined with professional growth and organization.
-Our team leader, Chuck Wallace, has taken the helm and grown our ministry within Cru in so many amazing ways.
-We now have more graphic designers and filmmakers from all over the nation that want to be a part of our mission.
-I am thankful to have been called to serve the Lord in this capacity for the last 10 years.
+Through our years as a graphic designer with Cru, we've found such joy and purpose providing tools and helping missionaries fulfill their vision for outreaches and other needs.
+We are thankful to have been called to serve the Lord in this capacity for the last 10 years.

-I look forward sharing more stories of how the Lord is using short film through the Jesus Film ministry to bring his word to the watching world.
+We look forward sharing more stories of how the Lord is using short film through the Jesus Film ministry to bring his word to the watching world.
 Being that we have moved over, it did come to light that we are short in our committed monthly support.
 Due to this, we are pulling away for a couple months to hopefully get the difference made up and continue serving full-time in our new assignments.